Lu-Yanru/42-Fly-in/README.md

     D1-roof2 D2-tunnelB
     D1-goal D2-goal

+The hub names are printed in the colors defined in the map file.

 #### Graphical interface
 To enhance the user experience, a graphical interface which displays the network and drone positions is also implemented using the `pygame` library.

 ##### Layout
 The hubs are represented as circles colored with their defined colors in the map file.
-If no color is specified for the specified color is not supported, gray is used as default.
+If no color is specified or the specified color is not supported, gray is used as default.

 The positions and sized of the hubs are calculated relative to the window center, so the network is always centered and all hubs can fit inside the window.